Nikhil-P-C/SDLdemo/README.md

-This a application to demonstrate the working of SDL2 library to create GUI application
+This a application to demonstrate the working of SDL2 library to create GUI application in c++